 “…she was reminded now of her four babies, how as they came one by one it was the female infants suckling that tugged at her insides more poignantly, the boys already a bit like men, that aggressive vacuum, the hurt of the sudden suction, the oblong blue skulls bulging and bullying above the clusters of frowning muscles where their masculine eyebrows would someday sprout.
 The girls were daintier, even those first days, such hopeful thirsty sweet clinging sugar-sacks destined to become beauties and slaves…”

 This book is written the way a white guy dances–no beat, no rhythm.
 Too in love with his own cleverness to ask any bigger questions, to see that something logical links scene to scene.
 He had a few interesting thoughts about babies while writing this orgy scene, and he just jammed them in without considering the context.
 Who the fuck thinks about babies right before an orgy starts?
 Who would want to go back for seconds with that person?
 Updike characters, apparently.
+Or–is this some of that magical realism?

 It’s all even worse when you consider that the book is set during the Vietnam War.
 The two characters who care about the unjustness of the war are a man branded as effeminate, and a woman branded as a shrieking harpy, whose husband literally murders her in an effort to get some peace and quiet.
 That’s what passes for moral complexity in Updike’s world–sure, it might be bad that a great superpower invaded a weaker country and massacred its citizens for no good reason, but have you considered that the people who think this is bad are really annoying?